Josh Donaldson Player Props: Yankees vs. White Sox

-Josh Donaldson -- 1-for-3 with a home run and an RBI in his last game -- will be in action for the New York Yankees versus the Chicago White Sox, with Lance Lynn on the mound, on June 7 at 7:05 PM ET.
+On Thursday, Josh Donaldson (on the back of going 1-for-3 with a home run and an RBI) and the New York Yankees face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
+First pitch is at 4:05 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the White Sox.
+He notched a home run while going 1-for-3 in his most recent game against the White Sox.

 Josh Donaldson Game Info & Props vs. the White Sox